KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/README.md

 49. I also changed the settings of my autoplay as I found out that some browsers (eg. Chrome) does not support that function.
 To avoid any issues with a sound display, I have resigned from the autoplay and created a new function which will play the audio once the button "Ready to play" was clicked.
 This means, User will land on the muted page and invoke the play music function once the actual game.
 50. I added a footer.
 I have tried a different approach this time in terms of adding icons for social media anchor tags.
 In the previous project I used Font Awesome and discovered that among Bootstrap, Pooper and other implementations of data, an additional library was affecting my performance score and significantly slowing down the process of rendering the page.
 To avoid adding more unused code to my webpage, I stored the chosen icons of social media (converted into a small size) in my internal file and styled them manually.

+### Future implementations:
+There are a great amount of improvements, which can be added to this game.
+Below I listed a few of them:
+1. A new player.
+2. A choice of character (Alien or Human).
+3. A shuffle cards css animation.
+4. An animation which will pass the card to the user.
+5. Interactive content to the modals: "win" and "loose".
+6. A choice of music.
+7. The high contrast mode.
+8. Add voice messages (connected with messages visible in the middle of the deck).

+<p align="right"><a href="#welcome">Bact to top</a></p>
 <p id="us"></p>

 ## User stories